DanFable/sessions-privacy/index.md

 *   **To Process Subscriptions:** To manage Pro subscriptions through our third-party payment processor, RevenueCat.
 *   **To Power AI Features:** Your inputs to AI tools are sent to a third-party AI service (DeepSeek API) to generate results.
 *   **To Improve Our Service:** To understand how users interact with the app, identify areas for improvement, fix bugs, and develop new features.
 Firebase Analytics helps us with this.
+*   **For Research and Development (Anonymized/Aggregated Data):** We may use anonymized or aggregated data derived from your song projects and other user-generated content for internal research, to analyze trends, to improve the functionality and intelligence of our existing services (including our AI-powered tools), and to develop new features and services.
+This data, once anonymized or aggregated, will no longer identify you personally.
 *   **For Customer Support:** To respond to your inquiries and provide assistance.
 *   **To Ensure Security:** To monitor for and prevent fraudulent or unauthorized activity.
 *   **To Comply with Legal Obligations.**